axu2/feral-interactive-mac-controllers/README.md

 These files are different than the ones provided by `support@feralinteractive.com`.
 They fix a typo in the Option button.
 And have updated ProductIDs for newer controller firmwares.

+If this repo helps, feel free to donate!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Q5Q41BW8HS)

 You can download the plists from the GitHub releases tab: https://github.com/axu2/feral-interactive-mac-controllers/releases